Samuel Okey: Works

-Okey's first premium was for a mezzotint engraving of Nancy Reynolds, copied from that done by Charles Phillips, after a picture by Sir Joshua Reynolds.
+Okey's first premium was for a mezzotint engraving of 'Nancy Reynolds', copied from one by Charles Phillips, after a portrait by Sir Joshua Reynolds.
 In 1767 he exhibited at the Incorporated Society of Artists an engraving of An Old Man with a Scroll after Reynolds, and in 1768 A Mezzotinto after Mr. Cosway.

 Among Okey's earlier works were: